cybertraining-dsc/su21-reu-372/project/index.md

       <https://www.boostthyroid.com/blog/2019/4/5/how-your-diet-can-trigger-hashimotos>

-[^4]: image: Hashimoto’s Thyroiditis, A Common Disorder in Women: How to Treat It, [Online resource]
+[^4]: Hashimoto’s Thyroiditis, A Common Disorder in Women: How to Treat It, [Online resource]
       <https://www.townsendletter.com/article/441-hashimotos-thyroiditis-common-disorder-in-women/>